biaohan-space/comingsoon-placeholder/README.md

 This repository contains a simple placeholder website for a coming soon page.
 It features a captivating SVG hero image with character portrait animation and icon-list of social networks.

 The technique used here is quite simple, but at the same time it is quite effective.
-As you can check, the whole design consists of almost one SVG image and some CSS animation, which used for imitation of wireframe scanner-mask effect and blinking underscore effect.
+As you can check, the whole design consists of almost one SVG image and some CSS animation, which used for imitation of wireframe scanner-mask effect and underscore blinking.

 One of the most cool thing that such SVG/CSS animation trick can be used on various platforms, for example, here in Github README.md file markup view.